-The Responsible Entity (and in turn, the Manager) is entitled to the base management fee in respect of Ordinary Units set out in the tables in section 6.1.
+The Responsible Entity (and in turn, the Manager) is entitled to a base management fee in respect of Ordinary Units of 0.6% of the GAV per annum (i.e. \$600 for every \$100,000 of GAV).

 In circumstances where the Fund invests in another fund, partnership or trust managed by an entity within Charter Hall Group, the Responsible Entity will only charge a management fee in respect of that investment such that in total the Responsible Entity and the manager of the other Charter Hall fund receive a maximum management fee of 0.6% per annum of the GAV of that fund or entity.
 There will therefore, be no double charging of management fees by entities within Charter Hall Group.